elotroalex/chiens/_texts/translation.md

 - {:.sp} Parliamentarian.

 - Fine.
 War it is.
-Goodbye, General.
+Farewell, General.

 - {:.sp} Toussaint.

 - War it is.
-Goodbye.
+Farewell.

 - {:.sp} The Man Reciter.